miriamroddy/pands-project/README.md

 ![Boxplot - Sepal Width](https://github.com/miriamroddy/pands-project/blob/main/Boxplot_Sepal_Width.png)

 The boxplots suggest that the sepal width is generally narrower for Iris setosa, slightly wider for Iris versicolor, and widest for Iris virginica.
 There are a few outliers in the sepal width for Iris setosa.
-Having no qualifications in botany, I can only speculate here but this may becan indication of some variability within species or it may be the result of measurement errors.
+Having no qualifications in botany, I can only speculate here but this may can be an indication of some variability within species or it may be the result of measurement errors.
 ### Histograms
 I chose to apply a kernel density [KDE](https://likegeeks.com/seaborn-histplot/#histogram_with_KDE) estimate to smooth the distribution and show on the plot as a line that follows the distribution.
 We can examine this and compare it to the normal distribution.
 ![Histogram - Petal Length](https://github.com/miriamroddy/pands-project/blob/main/histogram_petal_length.png)